tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 In languages without compilers that specifically guard against them, side effects can occur:

 * intentionally through sloppy coding practices, where a misguided programmer may think it's more convenient to have a function do multiple things at once;
-* unintentially, for example by accidently setting a global variable instead of a local one.
+* unintentionally, for example by accidently setting a global variable instead of a local one.

 We'll see more examples in actual code below.